Agency bill accounts

 - If a split deposit is not possible, then deposit the entire check into the separate premium account.
 The $250 policy fee is subsequently paid out of the separate premium account to the operating account.
 (It is important to document the individual policy fees included in the total dollar amount paid to the operating account.)

 You should transfer the agency bill commission from the separate premium account to the operating account when the policy is bound or effective.
-After the policy is bound, you may now generally pay the commission of $375 to your operating account.
+After the policy is bound, you can generally pay the $375 commission to your operating account.

 (However, you may leave the commission in the separate premium account as additional funds as allowed by RCW 48.17.600(3); WAC 284-12-080(2)(a) and RCW 48.15.180(1)(c) (www.apps.leg.wa.gov).
 Refer to the requirements for maintaining “additional funds in the separate premium account.)